sassoftware/sas-econometrics-examples/CONTRIBUTING.md

-# Contribution Guidelines for the sas-econometrics-examples Repository
+# Contribution Guideline for the sas-econometrics-examples Repository

 ## Contribution Workflow

 1. **Initial Contribution to GitLab:**
    - All contributions should be initially submitted to the team's GitLab repository.
-Contributors are encouraged to provide well-commented code, comprehensive documentation, and follow consistent naming conventions.
+Contributors are encouraged to provide well-commented code, and comprehensive documentation, and follow consistent naming conventions.
    - Make sure to run all necessary tests and provide testing documentation if applicable.

 2. **Repository Maintainer Review and Public Sync:**
-   - The repository maintainer will review the changes, update the changelog, and synchronize them to the public GitHub repository.
+   - The repository maintainer will review the changes, update the changelog, and synchronize them to the public GitHub repository (https://github.com/sassoftware/sas-econometrics-examples).
 Please note that acceptance and public synchronization are subject to review for consistency, quality, and adherence to the project's guidelines.

 ## Repository Structure
 ### Top-level directory layout